Foo Fighters announce new album 'Medicine At Midnight' with single 'Shame Shame'

 The traditional post-election episode was once again hosted by Dave Chappelle, who toasted Joe Biden‘s victory over Donald Trump.

 On the show, the Dave Grohl-led band played new track ‘Shame Shame’, which leads their new album ‘Medicine At Midnight’.
+They also performed ‘Times Like These’.
+Check out the new single, and both performances below.

 The album is set to come out on February 5, 2021.
 See the band debut ‘Shame Shame’, listen to its studio version, and check out the album’s tracklist and artwork below.

-‘Medicine At Midnight’:
+‘Medicine At Midnight’ tracklist:

 Foo Fighters have been teasing their upcoming 10th album across this week.
 Yesterday, they shared a teaser of new music after eagle-eyed fans spotted the band’s ‘FF’ logo in various locations alongside an ‘X’, the Roman numeral for 10.
 A black-and-white clip of a burning coffin has also appeared when Spotify users play certain Foos tracks.